imdevan/dotfiles/docs/setup.md

 - - is it possible to use STOW for this?
 - - or should I just make the name the same and source it?

-- Add keyboard maestro config exports to dotfiles-
+- Add keyboard maestro config exports to d1otfiles-